GhumanNavneet/MCW-Securing-PaaS/Hands-on lab/HOL step-by step - Securing PaaS.md

     ![The check box for Key Vault Admin is selected.](images/Hands-onlabstep-bystep-SecuringPaaSimages/media/image34.png "Key Vault Admin ")

-9. Select **Enable**.
+9. Select **Enable**

     ![Under quick steps, the Enable link is selected.](images/Hands-onlabstep-bystep-SecuringPaaSimages/media/image35.png "Enable link")

-10. In the dialog, select **enable multi-factor auth**.
+10. In the dialog, select **enable multi-factor auth**

     ![the enable multi-factor auth button is selected in the Dialog box.](images/Hands-onlabstep-bystep-SecuringPaaSimages/media/image36.png "Dialog box")

-11. In the dialog, select **close**.
+11. In the dialog, select **close**

-12. Attempt to sign-in as the **KeyVaultAdmin user**.
+12. Attempt to sign-in as the **KeyVaultAdmin user**

-13. In the Azure portal, select Azure Active Directory.
+13. In the Azure portal, select Azure Active Directory

     a.
-Select Users, All Users, and select the Key Vault Admin user from the list.
+Select Users, All Users, and select the Key Vault Admin user from the list

     b.
-On the Key Vault Admin user blade, select **Reset Password**. \
+On the Key Vault Admin user blade, select **Reset Password**

     ![On the Key Vault Admin user blade, Reset password is highlighted.](images/Hands-onlabstep-bystep-SecuringPaaSimages/media/image37.png "Reset password menu item")

     c.
-On the Reset password blade, select **Reset password**. \
+On the Reset password blade, select **Reset password**

     ![On the Reset password blade, the Reset password button is highlighted.](images/Hands-onlabstep-bystep-SecuringPaaSimages/media/image38.png "Reset password blade")

     d.
-Copy the Temporary password for use in the next step. \
+Copy the Temporary password for use in the next step

     ![On the Reset password blade, a message that the password has been reset is displayed, and the Temporary password is selected and highlighted.](images/Hands-onlabstep-bystep-SecuringPaaSimages/media/image39.png "Reset password blade")

-14. Open an InPrivate or Incognito browser window, navigate to <http://login.microsoftonline.com> and enter the **username** and **password** for the KeyVaultAdmin account.
+14. Open an InPrivate or Incognito browser window, navigate to <http://login.microsoftonline.com> and enter the **username** and **password** for the KeyVaultAdmin account

-15. You will be prompted to setup additional security, select **Set it up now**.
+15. You will be prompted to setup additional security, select **Set it up now**

     ![On the Portal page, the Set it up now button is selected.](images/Hands-onlabstep-bystep-SecuringPaaSimages/media/image40.png "Portal page")

-16. Select **Mobile app in the dropdown**.
+16. Select **Mobile app in the dropdown**

     ![Under Step 1, How should we contact you, Mobile app is selected.](images/Hands-onlabstep-bystep-SecuringPaaSimages/media/image41.png "Step 1 drop-down")

-17. Select **Use verification code**.
+17. Select **Use verification code**

     ![Under Additional security verification, Use verification code is selected.](images/Hands-onlabstep-bystep-SecuringPaaSimages/media/image42.png "Additional security verification")

-18. Select **Set up**.
+18. Select **Set up**

-19. Depending on your mobile device, download the Microsoft Authenticator application from the respective app store.
+19. Depending on your mobile device, download the Microsoft Authenticator application from the respective app store

-20. Scan the image on the page to add the credentials to your authenticator app.
+20. Scan the image on the page to add the credentials to your authenticator app

     ![In the Configure mobile app section, instructions are to scan the QR code.](images/Hands-onlabstep-bystep-SecuringPaaSimages/media/image43.png "Configure mobile app section")

-21. Select **Next**, the page will validate that you in fact added the account.
+21. Select **Next**, the page will validate that you in fact added the account

     ![The Validation page displays.](images/Hands-onlabstep-bystep-SecuringPaaSimages/media/image44.png "Validation page")

-22. Select **Next**, enter the **validation code** from the mobile app.
+22. Select **Next**, enter the **validation code** from the mobile app

     ![Step 2, Enter the verification code section displays.](images/Hands-onlabstep-bystep-SecuringPaaSimages/media/image45.png "Enter verification code")

-23. Select **Verify**.
+23. Select **Verify**

-24. On the Additional security verification, select your country, and enter your mobile phone number, then select **Next**. \
+24. On the Additional security verification, select your country, and enter your mobile phone number, then select **Next**

     ![On the Additional security verification screen, the country is selected, and a mobile phone number is entered into the Step 3 textbox.
 The Next button is highlighted.](images/Hands-onlabstep-bystep-SecuringPaaSimages/media/image46.png "Multi-factor authentication additional security verification screen - Step 3")

-25. On the next screen, copy the password provided, and select **Done**. \
+25. On the next screen, copy the password provided, and select **Done**

     ![On the Additional security verification screen, Step 4, the app password is displayed, and Done is highlighted.](images/Hands-onlabstep-bystep-SecuringPaaSimages/media/image47.png "Multi-factor authentication additional security verification screen - Step 4")

-26. Enter the Authenticator app code on the next screen and select **Verify**. \
+26. Enter the Authenticator app code on the next screen and select **Verify**

     ![On the Microsoft login dialog, an Authenticator app code is entered, and Verify is selected.](images/Hands-onlabstep-bystep-SecuringPaaSimages/media/image48.png "Enter code")

-27. If prompted, on the **Update your password page**, update your password.
+27. If prompted, on the **Update your password page**, update your password

-    e.
+    a.
 NOTE: The Current password will be the value you copied after resetting the password in Azure AD.

-28. Select **Sign in**.
+28. Select **Sign in**

-29. If prompted, close the **Welcome to Microsoft Azure** dialog.
+29. If prompted, close the **Welcome to Microsoft Azure** dialog

 ## Exercise 2: Securing Azure Key Vault with Azure IAM